lamm-mit/AtomAgents/README.md

 ### Requirements
 - __OpenAI API__ key is required to run the codes and must be provided in the __config_list__ file.
 - To utilize this code, LAMMPS must be compiled with Python support.
 For more information, visit the [LAMMPS documentation](https://docs.lammps.org/Python_head.html).
+- The interatomic potential files must be provided in the __potential_repository__ directory.